desertwolf7/NumericalDigitize/README.md

 ## Usage

-The extension for QGIS Numeric Digitize 3 is for adding or edit objects such as a point, line, or polygon by entering or change the coordinate values of their vertices.
+The extension for QGIS Numerical Digitize 3 is for adding or edit objects such as a point, line, or polygon by entering or change the coordinate values of their vertices.